 PHS 494 must be successfully completed for enrollment in PHS 495.

-This concentration can be taken for bachelor's credit only or for dual undergraduate/graduate credit within the Dual/Accelerated Bachelor's in health management to Master's in aging studies program.
-The senior living management concentration prepares students for the PHS 660 Administrator-in-Training Long-Term Care Practicum or a Long-Term Care Operators License course after completing the BS in health management.5
+The senior living concentration prepares students for entry level management positions within senior living communities.
+Students interested in upper-level management positions within senior living will be eligible for the PHS 660 Administrator-in-Training Long-Term Care Practicum or a Long-Term Care Operators License course after completing the BS in health management.5

 Course Title Hours